Cart 0

 LEA KIRSTEIN:

-(Cello / Viola / Fiddle)
+(Cello / Viola)

 Lea Kirstein is a multi-instrumentalist, educator, and concert presenter based in Toronto, ON.
 She grew up in Victoria, BC, immersed in many traditional and contemporary fiddle styles, and completed a Bachelor’s Degree in Music Education.
 Collaborations have led her on tours across Canada and internationally with: Medusa, iskwē, Citizen Jane, Roaring Timber, Folk Arts Quartet, and Balfolk Toronto.